 Homework is a normal part of learning and is given at the teacher's discretion.
 It is appropriate for teachers to consider weekends and holidays when giving homework, but long-range assignments, make-up work and practice are an acceptable part of school and home study.
 Time occupation with extracurricular activities, including sports and clubs, does not excuse students from homework assignments.
-All students in third through eighth grades are required to have a

-SSM assignment book.
+All students in third through fifth grades are required to have a SSM assignment book.
+Students in grades 6-8 will have assignments entered and posted on Google Classroom and FACTS.
 If no homework is assigned, it is suggested that students review material appropriate for their grade level.
 It is very important that the student comes to school prepared with their completed homework in hand.
 Please refrain from dropping off forgotten work for students as it is their responsibility to bring their own work.

-When students in the third through eighth grades have failed to bring completed daily homework assignments to school, it will be marked as a late assignment on their behavior card and may result in a demerit if multiple late assignments are accrued.
+When students in the third through eighth grades have failed to bring completed daily homework assignments to school, it will be marked as a late assignment and may result in a demerit or detention if multiple late assignments are accrued.
 When a repetitive pattern of frequently missed assignments occurs, alternative responses may be made by the teachers.